imulic/pour-button/README.md

-This is the a UI part for the Pour button from [bevi](https://bevi.co/water-dispensers/standup-dispenser-2/) dispenser machines.
+This is the a code repo for a replica of the Pour button from [bevi](https://bevi.co/water-dispensers/standup-dispenser-2/) dispenser machines.